 Producer Prices Change in Turkey averaged 36.53 percent from 1983 until 2021, reaching an all time high of 139.90 percent in January of 1995 and a record low of -3.75 percent in July of 2009.
 This page provides the latest reported value for - Turkey Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Turkey Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Producer Prices Change in Turkey is expected to be 24.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Turkey to stand at 15.50 in 12 months time.
-In the long-term, the Turkey Producer Prices Change is projected to trend around 9.50 percent in 2020, according to our econometric models.
+Producer Prices Change in Turkey is expected to be 38.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Turkey Producer Prices Change is projected to trend around 9.50 percent in 2022 and 6.60 percent in 2023, according to our econometric models.